-On Sunday, June 24, 1973, the largest LGBTQ massacre in U.S. history (until the Orlando Massacre) occurred at the UpStairs Lounge in New Orleans, LA.
+On Sunday, June 24, 1973, the largest LGBTQ massacre in U.S. history (until the Orlando Massacre) occurred at the UpStairs Lounge in New Orleans, Louisiana.

-Reverend Troy Perry recalls the days after the UpStairs Lounge fire and trying to find a church to host a service.
+Reverend Troy Perry recalls the days after the UpStairs Lounge fire and trying to find a church to host a service in this StoryCorps interview.